amij-dr/5-week_internship_deliverables/README.md

 # 📦 5-week Internship Deliverables
 This repository contains all weekly deliverables from my **Data Science Internship Program** at **Lamina Studios**.
 Each week highlights real-world projects across logistics, warehousing, AI microservices, dashboards, and full-stack integration.

+The projects accomplished in the entire internship can be classified into individual tasks and team tasks.
+For team tasks, I worked closely with my teammate, John Lloyd Legaspi, whom should be credited for the full implementation of two tasks in this repository: insights_trends_dashboard and week4-team-task.

 ---

 ## 🛠️ Technologies Used